KSOM349/project-dashboard/README.md

         function generateReport() {
             showNotification('Project report generated and downloaded!', 'success');
-            // In a real app, this would generate and download a PDF report }

-        // Show welcome notification
+        }

         setTimeout(() => {
             showNotification('Welcome to Smart Project Dashboard!
 AI assistant is ready to help.', 'info');
         }, 1000);